cucumber-attic/bool/DEVELOPERS.md

 Bump the version in `VERSION` and run `make version`.
 This updates the version in the package descriptors for all platforms.

 ## The Github Process

- The process for using git/github as we all start collaborating on bool and other Cucumber projects.
-This process is similar to the [Github-Flow](http://scottchacon.com/2011/08/31/github-flow.html)
+ The process for using git/github as we all start collaborating on bool and other Cucumber projects is similar to the [Github-Flow](http://scottchacon.com/2011/08/31/github-flow.html)

- 1. **Anything** in the master branch is good enough to release
+* **Anything** in the master branch is good enough to release
- 2. Working on new features
+* Working on new features
     + Create a descriptively named branch off of master (ie: new-oauth2-scopes)
     + Commit to that branch locally and regularly
     + Push your work to the same named branch on the server
     + Regularly rebase this branch from master to keep it up to date.
- 3. Open a pull request
+* Open a pull request
     + When you need feedback or help
     + You think the branch is ready for merging (I do this using the [hub](https://github.com/defunkt/hub#git-pull-request) command-line tool -- @mattwynne)
- 4. After someone else has reviewed and agreed on the change, you can merge it into master Here is an [Example](https://github.com/cucumber/bool/pull/12) of this process in action
+* After someone else has reviewed and agreed on the change, you can merge it into master Here is an [Example](https://github.com/cucumber/bool/pull/12) of this process in action

 ### Tips for good commits

  1. Read up on [Github Flavored Markdown](https://help.github.com/articles/github-flavored-markdown)
       + especially links and syntax highlighting.
 GFM can be used in tickets as well as commit messages (e.g. put "#4" somewhere in a commit message to link ticket 4 to that commit.